STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Background and Motivation

 \subsection{Memory-driven Parallelism and Optimization}

 The evolution of distributed training parallelism has been driven by the critical need to fit increasingly large models into limited GPU memory.
 Early data parallelism (DP) strategies, which replicate the entire model, became infeasible for large-scale training.
-This led to model parallelism techniques such as tensor parallelism (TP)~\cite{megatron}, which partitions weights, and pipeline parallelism (PP)~\cite{pipedream-1f1b, gpipe, megatron2, zero-bubble-pipeline}, which distributes layers, each with distinct memory trade-offs.
+This led to model parallelism techniques such as tensor parallelism (TP)~\cite{megatron}, which partitions weights, and pipeline parallelism (PP)~\cite{pipedream-1f1b, gpipe, zero-bubble-pipeline}, which distributes layers, each with distinct memory trade-offs.
+Optimization techniques like virtual pipeline parallelism (VPP)~\cite{megatron2} further optimize pipeline scheduling to reduce bubbles and improve throughput, though the more complex scheduling often increases memory usage.
 To address the escalating memory demands from models like Mixture-of-Experts (MoE) or those with long sequences, more advanced methods emerged.
 These include expert parallelism (EP)~\cite{gshard} for distributing experts, sequence parallelism (SP)~\cite{megatron3} for sharding activations, and ZeRO~\cite{zero} optimizations, which partition optimizer states, gradients, and even weights.
 This progression clearly demonstrates that efficient GPU memory usage is the central consideration shaping the design of modern parallel training systems.

 While parallelism strategies help distribute memory load across GPUs, the number of available GPUs is often limited.
 To make training fit within GPU memory, recomputation~\cite{recompute1} and tensor offloading~\cite{offload1, offload2, offload3} are commonly used to reduce GPU memory usage, at the cost of slower training.
 Recomputation involves recalculating activation tensors within model layers during backpropagation rather than storing them, allowing for memory savings.
 The tensor offloading technique temporarily shifts tensors to CPU memory and retrieves them back when needed.
-Unfortunately, even with careful and reasonable combinations of parallelism, recomputation, and offloading, the desired training configuration often encounters the out-of-memory (OOM) error due to less effective usage of GPU memory, thus falling back to a less efficient training configuration.
+Unfortunately, even with careful and reasonable combinations of parallelism, recomputation, and offloading, the desired training configuration often encounters the OOM error due to less effective usage of GPU memory, thus falling back to a less efficient training configuration.